Ano-rectal Physiology Investigations – an investigation for patients with bowel problems

 Introduction

 This leaflet has been produced to give you general information.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+If after reading it you have any concerns or would like further explanation, please call the Department of GI Physiology directly on 01482 624036.

-Why do I need Ano-rectal physiology?
+Why do I need Anorectal physiology?

-Ano-rectal physiology investigations will help your healthcare professional to identify if there are any problems with your anal canal, rectum and the nerves supplying them.
+Anorectal physiology investigations will help your healthcare professional to identify if there are any problems with your anal canal, rectum and the nerves supplying them.

 Can there be any complications or risks?

-How do I prepare for Ano-rectal physiology?
+How do I prepare for Anorectal physiology?

 What will happen?

 You should go to the Department of GI Physiology, which is situated next to Ward 14 (1st floor) at Castle Hill Hospital.
-You will be seen by a member of staff from the Department of GI Physiology who will be performing the ano-rectal physiology investigations in the physiology laboratory.

 What will happen afterwards?